Price

 Itinerary Download PDF

-After a morning flight from Buenos Aires, our visit to Brazil begins with the magnificent Foz do Iguaçu, or Iguazú Falls, which converge at the borders of Brazil, Paraguay, and Argentina.
-Originally “discovered” in 1541 by the Spaniard Juan Alvar Nuñez, he named the falls Saltos de Santa María.
-The name we use today means “great waters” in the Tupi-Guarani tongue.
+After a morning flight from Buenos Aires, we'll head to Brazil to see the magnificent Foz do Iguaçu, or Iguazú Falls, which converge at the borders of Brazil, Paraguay, and Argentina.
+But first, experience a unique visit to the G Adventures-supported Jasy Pora community in the morning.
+Meaning “Luna Bonita,” this community is located just 20 minutes from the center of Puerto Iguazú in the area known as Las 600 Hectáreas.
+The region is home to the native Guaraní communities and Jasy Pora was formed by 20 different families whom are opening their doors to share culture and knowledge with travelers.
+From there, it's on to the main attraction!
 The Falls are protected by two National Parks – one in Brazil and another in Argentina.
 Tours utilize trails and catwalks adapted to the landscape of the area, and walking is easy for all ages.
 The torrential Iguazú River crosses the State of Paraná in Southern Brazil from East to West.
 A few kilometers before its junction with the Paraná River, one of the most splendorous natural beauties of the world, Iguazú Falls, takes shape.
 Over 2.7 kilometers long and an average flow of 1,750 cubic meters per second, this wonder is located in a very special place.
 The contrast between the green of the vegetation and the dark color of the basalt rocks with whirring waters plunging from a 72-meter-high cliff is magical.
-At Iguassu, there are 275 falls in all, spread over a 3-km area, some over 80 m (262.4 ft) in height, making these cataracts wider than Victoria Falls and higher than Niagara!
+At Iguazu, there are 275 falls in all, spread over a 3-km area, some over 80 m (262.4 ft) in height, making these cataracts wider than Victoria Falls and higher than Niagara!
 It should come as no surprise that UNESCO declared the region a World Heritage site in 1986.
 To see the falls properly, you need to view them from both the Brazilian and the Argentinean sides.
 The Brazilian side offers the grand overview and the Argentinean side provides a closer look.
 Today, we visit the Brazilian side of the Falls to get a panoramic view of one of the world's largest and most impressive waterfalls.
 Approximate travel time: 1.5 hrs by plane; 1.5-2 hrs by private vehicle.
-Meals included: Breakfast
+Accommodation: Hotel Del Rey (or similar) Meals included: Breakfast

 Enjoy a free day to explore Paraty.
 Optional activities include a Caipirinha boat trip, kayaking, and horseback riding.
 See our list of more possible optional activities toward the bottom of this page.
-Meals included: Breakfast
+Accommodation: Pousada Laguna Blue (or similar) Meals included: Breakfast

 Today, we enjoy a free day on Ilha Grande.
 You might consider hiking Pico Do Papagalo or Lopez Mendez, going snorkeling, or relaxing on the beach.
 There's plenty to see and do on Ilha Grande—see our list of some possible optional activities toward the bottom of this page.
-Meals included: Breakfast
+Accommodation: Pousada Mata Nativa (or similar) Meals included: Breakfast

 There are no planned activities today, so you may depart Rio de Janeiro at any time.
 The nearest airport is Rio's Galeão International Airport (GIG).
 If you wish to extend your stay in Rio de Janeiro, consider booking post-tour accommodation with us.
 Please note that check-out time from the hotel is usually mid-morning, but luggage storage services are available at the reception desk.
 Want more adventure?
 Book two or more GEEO programs in the same school year and receive a discount!
 GEEO will give you 10% off the lesser-value program(s) (up to three programs per year).
 If you would like to extend your time abroad but don't see another GEEO program that interests you, let us know.
 We can help you find a trip from our partner tour's much larger catalog.
 Their tours are open to the general public and not designed specifically for educators, but we can still offer you and your travel companions a discounted educator price on any of their tours, and you would still receive GEEO's fast and attentive customer service.
 Meals included: Breakfast